Mortgage Application and Commitment

 Once your purchase contract is; countersigned, your condo board will give you a complete board application.
 This application requires to be completed and approved before closing takes place.
 If there is no mortgage involved, it takes about 2-3 weeks to gather all the application information.

-However, co-ops require a co-op board application to be completed, an exhaustive list of documents and information.
-Most co-ops require the following in a board package: Complete financial disclosure with supporting documentation, detailed employment history, current salary, personal and business references, two years of tax returns, and comprehensive credit history.
+However, co-ops require an exhaustive list of documents and information to complete a co-op board application.
+For example, most co-ops require the following in a board package: Complete financial disclosure with supporting documentation, detailed employment history, current salary, personal and business references, two years of tax returns, and comprehensive credit history.

 New York City buyers usually face a lengthy application process unless purchasing a sponsor unit, as each cooperative’s Board of Directors decides whether to approve a new building resident.
-The Board may deny a buyer who has insufficient proof of income or other reasons, depending on the building’s rules.
+Depending on the building’s rules, the board may deny a buyer who has insufficient proof of income or other reasons.

 Filling out an application correctly is often a time-consuming process, especially if you’re unsure what to include.
-However, a board’s approval is one of the final steps that buyers need to purchase properties in New York City successfully.
+However, a board’s approval is one of the final steps that buyers need to successfully purchase properties in New York City.
 As with all other steps in the purchasing process, a real estate agent can help.

 You can plan better for an application if you know what to expect.
 That’s precisely what Elika Associates buyer’s agents will do by keeping you informed to apply successfully.
 You’ll need to include two years of tax returns, personal and professional reference letters, proof of financing, a signed purchase contract, and other detailed financial documents.
 Depending on the policies of the Board of Directors, you may have to submit further documents.